EIDA/mediatorws/README.rst

 ======================

 The *stationlite* webservice data is stored in a database which periodically must be harvested.
-This is done with `eida-stationlite-harvest`.
-By means of the *eidaws-routing* configuration files and the *fdsnws-station* webservice `eida-stationlite-harvest` collects and updates the database.
-Information on how to use `eida-stationlite-harvest` is available with
+This is done with :code:`eida-stationlite-harvest`.
+By means of the *eidaws-routing* configuration files and the *fdsnws-station* webservice :code:`eida-stationlite-harvest` collects and updates the database.
+Information on how to use :code:`eida-stationlite-harvest` is available with

 .. code::

   (venv) $ eida-stationlite-harvest -h

-In addition the software suite contains an empty exemplary preconfigured *SQLite* database (`db/stationlite.db.empty`) which must be filled initially after installing the *stationlite* webservice.
+In addition the software suite contains an empty exemplary preconfigured *SQLite* database (:code:`db/stationlite.db.empty`) which must be filled initially after installing the *stationlite* webservice.
 I.e.

 .. code::